Device & Commodity Program

 Missouri Egg Licensing and Enforcement

-Missouri law currently requires all egg producers, dealers and retailers to obtain an annual license in order to sell eggs in the state.
+Missouri law currently requires all egg producers, dealers and retailers to obtain an annual license to sell eggs in the state.

-This annual license runs from July 1 to June 30 and license fees are as follows:
+This license term is from July 1 to June 30.
+The license types are as follows:

 Retailer's License - Required for individuals who sell eggs to any consumer.